ecopony/scala-gameday-api/README.markdown

 This library is currently under active development, and is not yet a full representaion of the data available.

+Documentation and examples are available in the [project wiki](https://github.com/ecopony/scala-gameday-api/wiki).

 Example Usage
 =============